Lepozepo/S3/README.md

 #### S3.upload(files,path,callback)
 This is the upload function that manages all the dramatic things you need to do for something so essentially simple.

-Parameters:
+Parameters: \n
 	files: Must be a FileList object.
 You can get this via jQuery via $("input[type='file']")[0].files \n
 	path: Must be in this format ("/folder/other_folder").
 So basically always start with "/" and never end with "/".
-This is required.
+This is required. \n
-	callback: A function that is run after the upload is complete returning an Error as the first parameter (if there is one), and a Result as the second.
+	callback: A function that is run after the upload is complete returning an Error as the first parameter (if there is one), and a Result as the second. \n
 	Result: The returned value of the callback function if there is no error.
-It returns an object with these keys:
+It returns an object with these keys: \n
-		total_uploaded: Integer (bytes)
+		total_uploaded: Integer (bytes) \n
-		percent_uploaded: Integer (out of 100)
+		percent_uploaded: Integer (out of 100) \n
-		uploading:Boolean (false if done uploading)
+		uploading:Boolean (false if done uploading) \n
-		url: String (S3 hosted URL)
+		url: String (S3 hosted URL) \n
-		secure_url: String (S3 hosted URL for https)
+		secure_url: String (S3 hosted URL for https) \n

 #### S3.delete(path,callback)
 This function permanently destroys files located in your S3 bucket.
 It still needs more work for security in the form of allow/deny rules.

-Parameters:
+Parameters: \n
 	path: Must be in this format ("/folder/other_folder/file.extension").
 So basically always start with "/" and never end with "/".
-This is required.
+This is required. \n
-	callback: A function that is run after the upload is complete returning an Error as the first parameter (if there is one), and a Result as the second.
+	callback: A function that is run after the upload is complete returning an Error as the first parameter (if there is one), and a Result as the second. \n

 ### S3 (SERVER SIDE)